sasoryhaf91/SMNdataR/paper/paper.md

 # Summary

 Access to open and high-quality meteorological data is essential for climate research, hydrological modeling, and environmental decision-making [@Hampton2015OpenScience; @Sandve2013TenSimpleRules].
-However, in Mexico, access to meteorological information remains limited, fragmented, and largely manual.
+However, in México, access to meteorological information remains limited, fragmented, and largely manual.
 Although the SMN provides historical climate data through web-based interfaces and legacy systems such as CLICOM (Climate Computing Project) and